deadlyvipers/dojo_rules/introduction.md

 ## All about me!

-My favorite Code School path so far has been the JS path!
+My favorite Code School path so far has been the JavaScript path!